SpikeHD/Dorion/README.md

     # Build Dorion
     pnpm tauri build
-    # or to debug/open in dev mode
+    # or to debug/open in dev mode.
+JS needs to be built manually when building in dev mode
+    pnpm build:js
     pnpm tauri dev
     ```